FC-Rover/LensFlow/README.md

 # LensFlow
-AI module of the Valkyrie rover, using ffmpeg.
+Camera module of the Valkyrie rover, using ffmpeg.